In This Article:

 Shows all pages generated by users that search engines can crawl.

 Pages marked “Hide this page from search engines” will be removed from this sitemap.

 Shows all blog posts that exist within your website.

 A robots.txt file is an element of your website read by search engine crawlers to identify what pages you wish to have crawled and indexed.
 This is set by default, but if you wish to provide a custom robots.txt file, you may do so through Account Settings.

 Here is a generic Robots.txt file you can use:

 A canonical URL is the URL of the page that Google thinks is most representative of a set of duplicate pages on your site.
 If you have multiple pages on your website that contain the same information, it’s best practice to set a “definitive version” by adding a canonical URL.
 This can be done via the Pages section.
 On the LiveEdit Platform, Canonical URLs are automatically set to themselves, meaning /about is canonical to /about.

 This section allows you to add a "no index" HTML tag to specific integrated MINDBODY pages and services from search engines.
-(See hide this page from search engines section in basic SEO topics).
+(See hide this page from the search engines section in basic SEO topics).